Everduin94/flotes-docs/src/content/docs/about/tos.md

 We are Flotes ("Company," "we," "us," "our"), a company registered in Missouri, United States at 1200 Lake Saint Louis Blvd, Unit #119, Lake Saint Louis, MO 63367.

-We operate the website https://flotes.app (the "Site"), as well as any other related products and services that refer or link to these legal terms (the "Legal Terms") (collectively, the "Services").
+We operate the website <https://flotes.app> (the "Site"), as well as any other related products and services that refer or link to these legal terms (the "Legal Terms") (collectively, the "Services").

 Flotes is a note taking web application focused on creating/importing notes that can be studied and leverage spaced repetition, using basic Markdown.

-You can contact us by phone at 1-217-416-1706, email at contact.flotes@gmail.com, or by mail to 1200 Lake Saint Louis Blvd, Unit #119, Lake Saint Louis, MO 63367, United States.
+You can contact us by email at <erik@flotes.app>, or by mail to 1200 Lake Saint Louis Blvd, Unit #119, Lake Saint Louis, MO 63367, United States.

 These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you"), and Flotes, concerning your access to and use of the Services.
 You agree that by accessing the Services, you have read, understood, and agreed to be bound by all of these Legal Terms.
 IF YOU DO NOT AGREE WITH ALL OF THESE LEGAL TERMS, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SERVICES AND YOU MUST DISCONTINUE USE IMMEDIATELY.